kavanalp/pacman/README.md

 # pacman

-AI final report by Kavan Alipanahi

-You can check my code by clicking this link

 1. Introduction

 In the Reinforcement learning world, the purpose is to build a pipeline in which machines or agents are able to learn how to act in different circumstances to get the greatest results they can.